 When I finally walked through the door my whole world just changed.
 I felt like I could express myself without even talking.
 My friends and family were giving me wonderful encouragement.

+My partner, daughter Ally and I moved to Geelong in December 2011 to be closer to my family to help with support when I was relapsing.
 Not long after moving here my partner left me and moved back to Perth saying that me having MS would affect his goals and dreams in life.
 But what about mine?

 I was keen to find somewhere to learn more about art and meet like-minded people.
 I was like a sponge, wanting and needing to find out as much as I could about painting and drawing.

+So, I started classes at a Springdale neighbourhood centre and also at Geelong’s MS Australia’s Social Support Day Program each week.
+I also found a TV program called ‘Colour In Your Life’ on Chanel 31 and I would watch it for hints and tips.
+It all started to come together.
 I found myself enjoying what I was creating and shocked myself when I’d complete a painting.
 I couldn’t believe I had done that.
 I had dabbled with hobby ceramics 25 years ago and had studied music when leaving high school which was my only previous experience into the art world.

 I entered my first exhibition in the Drysdale Rotary Art Show in April 2012 and sold my first painting.
 I was shocked that someone had thought my art was worthy enough for them to spend their hard-earnt money on and want to hang it on their wall!
 But they did!

 I considered my art to just be a hobby that I dabbled in.
 I was unaware on how much it was becoming a major part of my life.